Representation Must Match Votes

 Democracy Rules or Does It

-In 2012 Pennsylvania (Figure 1), more votes were cast for Democratic candidates (2.795M) than Republicans (2.711M), but through gerrymandering only 5 Democratic were sent to the Congress while 13 Republicans were sent.
+In 2012 Pennsylvania (Figure 7), more votes were cast for Democratic candidates (2.795M) than Republicans (2.711M), but through gerrymandering only five Democrats were sent to the Congress while thirteen Republicans were sent.
 By drawing the districts to concentrate democratic votes in a few districts and spread republican votes out, the Pennsylvanian representatives reflected the views of the minority in the federal government.

-Similarly, in 2014 North Carolina house elections, 9 republicans and 4 democrats seated, yet the people voted 50.6% democratic and 48.7% republican.
-Outrageous
+Similarly, in 2014 North Carolina house elections, nine Republicans and four Democrats were seated, yet the people voted 50.6% Democratic and 48.7% Republican.
+Outrageous!

 Another Consequence of Gerrymandering

-In 2014, Paul Ryan, the newly elected speaker of the house, has agreed to use the majority of the majority, aka the Hastert rule, to decide which bills are brought to vote before the full House.
+In 2014, Paul Ryan, the newly elected Speaker of the House, has agreed to use the majority of the majority, the Hastert rule, to decide which bills are brought to vote before the full House.
 That enhances the power of the majority, by refusing to consider bills that might pass by a minority of the majority with the addition of the minority party votes.
 A disciplined minority in the majority party can stop bills they dislike when there is a split in the majority party already.
-There was the case with the budget bills in that time frame.
+That was the case with the budget bills in that time frame.

 Gerrymandering is an abomination that thwarts democratic representation.
 It can be fixed by making all House seats at-large within the state.
 The voters then decide on the shape of state representation, avoiding the twisted Gerrymander districts.